 If you are forced to wait in the kitchen, a pint of beer can be consumed in about the amount of time a pot of water takes to boil.

 Men, go forth and boil!
-This skill may save your dinner, or your very life, one day.
+This skill may save your dinner – or indeed your very life – one day.